modlee-ai/modlee/docs/troubleshooting.md

 ---

+## Model Limitations

+### Problem: Errors Using LSTMs

+**Issue**: Attempting to use LSTM layers or recurrent operations results in errors.

+**Explanation** : Currently, Modlee’s modlee.model.TimeseriesClassificationModleeModel does not support recurrent layers like LSTMs.

+**Solutions**:

+- **Use Non-Recurrent Models**: Instead, try using models designed to handle time series data without recurrence, such as convolutional neural networks (CNNs) and transformers.
+These architectures can capture sequential dependencies effectively without relying on LSTM layers.

+- **Consider Alternative Libraries**: If your project requires LSTM functionality, consider using an alternative library that supports recurrent layers specifically for time series tasks.

+---

 ## Still Need Help?
 If you continue to experience issues or need further assistance, please email us at [support@modlee.ai](support@modlee.ai) or join our [community forum](https://discord.com/invite/m8YDbWDvrF).
 You can also raise an issue on our [GitHub repository](https://github.com/modlee-ai/modlee/issues) for additional support.